👉 TAP TO SAVE 50% WITH CODE SPRING

 No. 4 - Tommy Fleetwood

-This week, he'll return to Florida -- a state where he has much stronger history than on the West Coast.
+This week, he'll return to Florida -- a state where he has a much stronger history than on the West Coast.
 In nine starts at Bay Hill since 2017, he's logged five top-20 finishes, including a T3 in 2019 when he shared the 36-hole lead.

-Elsewhere in the Sunshine State, Fleetwood has posted finishes of third and fourth in three starts at PGA National Golf Club, two top-seven results at TPC Sawgrass, and a T3 at the 2023 Valspar Championship in Palm Harbor.
+Elsewhere in the Sunshine State, Fleetwood has posted finishes of third and fourth in three starts at PGA National Golf Club, two top-7 results at TPC Sawgrass, and a T3 at the 2023 Valspar Championship in Palm Harbor.

 That spotless profile should play exceedingly well at a venue that demands competence across every facet of the game.
 In fact, seven of the last eight champions here have gained strokes in all four major categories.

-And on a course where 10 of the 18 holes feature Double-or-Worse rates above 2.5%, Fleetwood has proven he’s among the best on Tour at keeping big numbers off the card.
+On a course where 10 of the 18 holes feature Double-or-Worse rates above 2.5%, Fleetwood has proven he’s among the best on Tour at keeping big numbers off the card.
 He ranks second over the last 12 months in Double Bogey Avoidance and seventh in Regular Bogey Avoidance.

 All signs point to Fleetwood as the clear third in command behind Scottie and Rory — and for the first time this season, we have a venue where historical proof of concept aligns with his current form.
 If he can continue to stack fairways and eliminate mistakes, a breakthrough at Bay Hill feels firmly within reach.